knowledgeboard/knowledgeboard.github.io/templates/blog.md

 car on his way home on the scooter.
 They smashed the front windshield.
 Luckily she texted me that he should be mostly OK!

+### 2024-06-17 11:06

+Just a recap from yesterday!
+Played another golf course - the [Jiva Hills](https://www.jivahillgolf.com/).
+It has only artifical tees and greens.
+A weird feeling for sure and I didn't have any tees which would be good for that so I started everything off the ground!
+Which made it a bit harder for sure but I still managed to score pretty well!
+I did the front nine, fairly frustrated.
+Was turning again and shit.
+BUT I stuck with it and extended my stay to all 18 holes (9 hole course with 2 starting positions and 2 holes per green).
+The second nine is obviously harder than the first one and I shot 11 over on the second nine!
+THAT'S HUGE PB.
+I even shot my first birdie!!!! (par 3 138m - tee to the fringe and putt from there to like 6/7 meters).

+Also just finished my second ever chairman position on our Monday morning meeting.
+Went fine although it was a bit long as Magda with Mark were gone last week on a conference.
+So there was a lot to discuss.